jhvanderschee/jekyllcodex/_without-plugin/add-to-home-screen-ios.md

 ---
 title: Add to home screen
-inactive: true
 ---

 ### Introduction

-This page is coming soon...
-Do not want to wait?
+This adds a bar with a add to homescreen button to your page.
+Got a question?
 Send me an email on <a href="mailto:jhvanderschee@gmail.com" style="color: #777777;">jhvanderschee@gmail.com</a>.

 ### Installation